The National Lampoon Radio Hour: Original series

 The show was created and produced by Michael O'Donoghue.
 When O'Donoghue left, later producers included Sean Kelly, Brian McConnachie and John Belushi.

 Performers on the show included John Belushi, Chevy Chase, Bill Murray, John DeBella, Gilda Radner, and Harold Ramis, who was one of the co-writers for National Lampoon's Animal House.
 Other writers and performers on the show included Anne Beatts, Richard Belzer, Christopher Cerf, Brian Doyle-Murray, Joe Flaherty, Christopher Guest, who did many of the show's musical parodies, Ed Subitzky, Douglas Kenney (another co-writer of Animal House) and Bruce McCall.

 The Radio Hour was recorded in a studio specially built at the National Lampoon offices at 635 Madison Avenue, New York City.
 The musical theme for the show was co-written and performed by Bob Hoban and Nate Herman.

 The show was broadcast nationally on 600 different radio stations, but the stations picking it up were free to air it at any time they chose.
 It proved difficult to get enough advertising to support the series: national sponsors seemed reluctant to take on the show, probably because of the controversial nature of much of its material.

 When the show folded, several of the performers and writers moved on to Saturday Night Live.
 Michael O'Donoghue was head writer for the first three seasons of Saturday Night Live, and this may explain why some of the radio show material, such as "What if Ed Sullivan Were Tortured?" was subsequently re-purposed for television.
 Ramis and Flaherty instead joined SCTV.

 Two examples of the sometimes shocking humor of the Radio Hour are sketches featuring game shows entitled "Catch it and Keep it" (prizes - some quite lethal - are dropped from a great height to the crowd below), and "Land a Million" (in which a housewife is left alone in an airborne Boeing 747 containing $1 million in cash and a ton of TNT and must answer questions about literature in order to receive tips on how to land the plane safely).

-Reboot

-In 2019, the show was rebooted with a new cast, featuring Cole Escola, Jo Firestone, Brett Davis, Alex English, Maeve Higgins, Aaron Jackson, Rachel Pegram, Lorelei Ramirez, Megan Stalter and Martin Urbano.
-The new show premiered on December 19, 2019 as podcast on ForeverDog, as well as a video series for Roku.
-The reboot is executive produced by Evan Shapiro, Cole Escola, Alex Ramsey, Joe Cilio, and Brett Boham.
-Producers include Kevin Frakes, Raj Singh, Brandon Tamburri, Jo Firestone, and Ryan Kreston.
-The video series is directed by Brandon Tamburri and Tracy Soren.